|

 added, "Pardon the pun."
 Ireana didn't catch the pun.
 She

-laughed at his need to qualify his prose.
+giggled at his need to qualify his prose though.

 22.